mediar-solutions/ds-challenge/ds_challenge.md

 Every other basic metric and analysis that we use are crafted by combining these three base metrics and other variants on that.

+## What we are looking for
+___
 What we ask you to do is the following:

-1. First, we ask you to **Calculate** the three metrics above on the sample data given.
+1. First, we ask you to Calculate the three metrics above on the sample data given.
 The first two must be calculated for each each category and each area.
 The conversion, for each category.

+2. If you find any inconsistence with the data, we want you to try to come up with plausible explanations as why that happened.

-2. Since the role of a Data Scientist also involves the creation of new and interesting metrics and insights, we also want you to **suggest** (and **calculate**, of course) other metrics and insights from this data.
+3. Since the role of a Data Scientist also involves the creation of new and interesting metrics and insights, we also want you to **suggest** (and **calculate**, of course) other metrics and insights from this data.
 We want to see how well you can use your imagination and knowledge in order to find patterns and insights on the data. **We are looking forward to see what else can we do with the data provided.
 Please, surprise us!**

-Note that the data is real, both location and sales.
-Therefore, any inconsistence should be considered and will come up on your daily work at Mediar.
+Note that the data, both location and sales, is real.
+Therefore, any inconsistence should be considered and will probably come up on your daily work at Mediar (and any other data company).
 Therefore, it's up to you how to handle these.
-Some inconsistences that may occour are: 0-seconds exposure, more baskets on a area than exposure, missing data and others.
+Some inconsistences that may occour are (but not limited to): 0-seconds exposure, more baskets on a area than exposure, missing data and others.

+We want to see how you deal with these inconsistences, and it would be great if you could come up with your own explanations on why these issues may happen.

 ### The Data

 Our location data is based on video information collected at the store.
-Our system can understand when someone enters any designated area, and for how long that person dwelled on that area, as such:
+Our system can understand when someone enters any designated area, and for how long that person remained on that area, as such:

 | AREA | TIMESTAMP  | DURATION |
 |------|------------|----------|